valyahoo/template/readme.md

 > :bulb: API Logic Server reads your schema, and creates an executable, customizable project.
 Let's explore the sample now.

 &nbsp;

+### Bottom Line: Faster, Simpler, Architectural Quality

+Automation makes it __faster:__ what used to require weeks or months is now immediate.
+Unblock UI Dev, and engage business users - _early_ - instead of investing in a misunderstanding.

+Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., APIs without pagination.

+And finally, automation guarantees a base level of __architecture:__ systems will always have APIs (no more logic in UI controllers), logic will be always shared between UIs and APIs, and predictable for maintenance teams.

+&nbsp;
 ---